Roxanoel/Cooking-up-some-HTML/README.md

 # Cooking-up-some-HTML
-This is my practice space for the Odin Project fullstack course.
+This project was made as part of The Odin Project's full stack web development course.

+The goal of this project is to practice the basics of HTML by creating a simple recipes website.